AdaMartin18010/FormalScience/docs/Matter/FormalModel/Software/WorkFlow/analysis/model/workflow_analysis14.md

 4. **Workflow State Inspection & Visualization**:
     - **Coordination Log Querying**: Provide tools to query the Coordination Log based on `workflow_id` to see the high-level orchestration steps, effect statuses, and Cell activations.
-    - **Topology Visualization**: Tools to render the *current* or a *historical snapshot* of the Cell connection topology for a given workflow instance, potentially overlaying status information (active, waiting, failed).
+    - **Topology Visualization**: Tools to render the _current_ or a _historical snapshot_ of the Cell connection topology for a given workflow instance, potentially overlaying status information (active, waiting, failed).
     - **Cell State Access (Controlled)**: Provide secure, audited mechanisms for authorized users (e.g., support engineers) to inspect the last persisted state snapshot of a specific Cell instance for debugging purposes.
 This access must be carefully controlled.

-Observability isn't just about collecting data; it's about making the system's internal state and behavior *understandable* to developers and operators, which is especially critical in this adaptive, distributed model.
+Observability isn't just about collecting data; it's about making the system's internal state and behavior _understandable_ to developers and operators, which is especially critical in this adaptive, distributed model.

-## XXI.
+## 1.21 XXI.
 Scalability Patterns

 Achieving high scalability requires specific patterns for different components: